theFisher86/_mod.SurvivalMode/Readme.md

 - Can unpack the biome mbins in `\METADATA\SIMULATION\SOLARSYSTEM\BIOMES` using the [1.0.98 version of MBINCompiler](https://ci.appveyor.com/project/emoose/mbincompiler/build/1.0.98-mqbltbva/artifacts)
 - Making a table of the Biome stats [here](https://docs.google.com/spreadsheets/d/1eTZg6Qh98Js6816mKw_83bQ-SxndrTyQ4oXe3vy_JBU/edit?usp=sharing)
 - [ ] Looks like there's a lot of settings to change the intensity of the waves in water and stuff.
 Seems like this could be really cool.

+## :heavy_check_mark: ToDo
+- [ ] edit `\METADATA\SIMULATION\ENVIRONMENT\PLANETBUILDINGTABLE` to reduce the number of buildings.
+- [ ] edit `\METADATA\SIMULATION\SOLARSYSTEM\BIOMES\PLACEMENTVALUES\SPAWNDENSITYLIST` PatchSize on the Crystals to reduce the total number of crystals showing up (same concept as [Denser Forests](http://nomansskymods.com/mods/denser-forests-packed/) but in reverse)
+- [ ] consider editing `\METADATA\SIMULATION\ECOSYSTEM\CREATUREDATATABLE` MaxScale values for some (or all) creatures so that they can appear much larger (like in [Bigger Creatures](http://nomansskymods.com/mods/bigger-creatures-packed/)
+- [ ] consider requesting permission and adding in functionality from [LowFlight](http://nomansskymods.com/mods/lowflight-by-hytek-packed/) [BigThings](http://nomansskymods.com/mods/bigthings/) [Denser Forests](http://nomansskymods.com/mods/denser-forests-packed/) and [Level of Detail](http://nomansskymods.com/mods/level-of-detail/) into this mod for simplicty sake.
+- [ ] write easy installer for choosing options and creating PAK file.

 :memo: Changelog
 ---------